 Local or does not matter

 Most people think they need to hire a local person to handle their social media.
-But let me let you in on a little not so secret.
+Let me let you in on a little not so secret.
 Out of the 7 clients I have right now, only one is local to me.
 Everyone else is out of state or several hours away.
 You can hire someone in another town, another state and sometimes even another country and get great results.
 However, there are instances when this is not the case.
 If you live somewhere with unique characteristics or you need someone to be present a couple of days a month, you will probably want someone local.
 I will give you an example, I had a wonderful client who lived in Tampa Florida and I simply had the hardest time getting good content on her page that worked.
 I am a Colorado girl so I am used to fire pits being a summer friendly activity (not so in Tampa in the summer heat) and winter prep in the snowy months (it does not get cold in Tampa).
 In the end, the client and I decided to part ways and we agreed that local representation would be best for her needs.

 Knowledge of your industry

 While the social media manager does not have to be a professional in your field, it might benefit you to hire someone who is familiar with your industry or have some kind of interest in it.
 For example, I work mainly with Realtors and have since I started my business.
 My best clients have always been Real Estate Agents because I understand how their business works and I have a long marketing history in the homebuilding industry in general.
-That being said I also have a client who is a midwife, and although I do not know how to be a midwife and I have never delivered a baby for someone else, I do have 2 young children of my own, and my last child was born with the assistance of a midwife.
+That being said, I also have a client who is a midwife, and although I do not know how to be a midwife and I have never delivered a baby for someone else, I do have 2 young children of my own, and my last child was born with the assistance of a midwife.
 I, however, had a client for about a month once that ran an equestrian center.
 It did not last because I know nothing about horses nor do I have interest so we decided to part ways pretty quickly.
-The great thing is, a lot of social media managers have specialities they focus on.
+The great thing is, a lot of social media managers have specialties they focus on.
 Some are especially talented working with restaurants, others have mad skills working with lawyers.
 Just ask around and be sure to keep an open mind.

 Knowledge of Social Media

 Okay, this last one is pretty important.
 Depending on your needs, your goals and your budget you will want someone who not only understands how the social networks work, but you will also need someone who has an understanding of marketing and strategy in general.
-It is also advised that you look for social media managers that are always trying to sharpen their skills and stay up with this fast paced industry.
+It is also advised that you look for social media managers that are always trying to sharpen their skills and stay up with this fast-paced industry.
 It is perfectly okay to hire a newbie social media freelancer who is maybe not as experienced, as long as they have the willingness and drive to learn and are actively trying to improve and sharpen their skill set.
 But the biggest take away here is you need to hire someone who does this professionally.
 Social Media management is a full-time job.
-This is not something you want to hand off to your 16 year old just because they get Snapchat.
+This is not something you want to hand off to your 16-year-old just because they get Snapchat.
 This is also not something I would entrust to a free intern.
 Social media is the face of your company.
 It is typically the first line in communication for your customers and the first impression you give to the world.
 Do you really want to trust that to a high schooler, or someone who does not do this professionally?
 I sure wouldn’t.

 So there you have it.
 A great breakdown of where to start when you are starting to hire for social media.
 Please let me know if I missed anything.
 Do you have questions?
 Do you want to talk to me about your social media and how I can help?
 Or perhaps I can refer you to one of my mentees or friends to help you.
 I love helping people find the perfect fit for their social media needs.
 Whether that is with me or with someone I know and trust.
 Just hit me up.